d2ni3l/Photo-Searcher/README.md

 #### Photo Searcher
 # Enter any prompt and an image will be generated

-An application used to pick colors, built with Vite, React, JavaScript, and CSS.
+An application that takes an input and generates a photo, built with Vite, React, JavaScript, and CSS.

 ## Preview site
 https://ph0tosearcher.netlify.app/